videolan/x265/doc/reST/cli.rst

 	encoder: a star-pattern search followed by an optional radix scan followed by an optional star-search refinement.
 Full is an exhaustive search; an order of magnitude slower than all other searches but not much better than umh or star.
+SEA is similar to FULL search; a three step motion search adopted from x264: DC calculation followed by ADS calculation followed by SAD of the passed motion vector candidates, hence faster than Full search.

 	0. dia
 	1. hex **(default)**
 	2. umh
 	3. star
+	4. sea
-	4. full
+	5. full

 .. option:: --subme, -m <0..7>